deepjyoti30/ytmdl/README.md

   -q, --quiet           Dont ask the user to select songs if more than one
                         search result.
 The first result in each case will be considered.
+  --artist ARTIST       Name of the artist
+  --album ALBUM         Name of the album.
   --version             show the program version number and exit --url URL             Youtube song link.
+  --better-search BETTER_SEARCH
-  -s, --setup           Setup the config file
+                        Better search is addition of passed artist and album keyword to the youtube search in order to get a more accurate result.
+(Default: true) -s, --setup           Setup the config file
   -l LIST, --list LIST  Download list of songs.
 The list should have one song
                         name in every line.